|Oracle® Database High Availability Best Practices

 RETENTION GUARANTEE option, if the tablespace is configured with less space than the transaction throughput requires, then the following sequence of events occurs:

 If you have an autoextensible file, then the file automatically grows to accommodate the retained undo data.

 A warning alert reports the disk is at 85% full.

 A critical alert reports the disk is at 97% full.

 Transactions receive an out-of-space error.

-Locally managed tablespaces perform better than dictionary-managed tablespaces, are easier to manage, and eliminate space fragmentation concerns.
+Locally managed tablespaces perform better than dictionary-managed tablespaces, are easier to manage, and when combined with uniform extents eliminate extent fragmentation concerns.
 Locally managed tablespaces use bitmaps stored in the data file headers and, unlike dictionary managed tablespaces, do not contend for centrally managed resources for space allocations and de-allocations.